MISSION STATEMENT OF SAINT HELENA SCHOOL

 Saint Helena School follows Wissahickon School District for closings or delays.

 You will receive an email and phone call through FACTS COMMUNICATION System to notify you of school cancellations; early dismissals and late openings.
 If the district makes the decision to close midday, we must send your child home on the bus if that is the regular means of transportation.
-It is advisable to give your child/children a “Buddy-House” to go to in case you will not be home.
 CARES will not be available on early dismissal days due to inclement weather.
+We advise the parents to have a back-up plan for their children in case there is no one home on a weather-related early dismissal.

 We ask that you not call the school to confirm an unscheduled midday dismissal.
-It is impossible to handle the number of calls efficiently that come in at this time.
-It also ties the phone lines up while we wait to hear from the school districts regarding an emergency early dismissal decision.
-However, we will be happy to facilitate an emergency call if necessary.
+These calls tie up the phone lines as staff are waiting for the decisions from the many school districts regarding an emergency early dismissal decision.
+However, we will be happy to facilitate any emergency call if necessary.

 School Uniform